 Note: In many developing countries or countries with a transitioning economy, credit cards and ATM cards may be difficult to use due to the lack of facilities.
 It is very important that you research your destination for information on the availability of these services.
 You can get more information on whether or not your host country has ATMs on your network by contacting Mastercard or Visa.

-Become familiar with the currency in the host country.
+Currency Conversion: Become familiar with the currency in the host country.
 Remember the exchange rates may fluctuate on a regular basis.
-Click here to use a currency conversion calculator.
+You can use an online Currency Conversion Calculator.